vberkoz/kv/PRODUCT-HUNT.md

 A: Free tier includes 100K requests/month.
 Pro plan is $10/mo for 1M requests.
 Very affordable for most use cases.

 **Q: Do you have SDKs?**
 A: Yes!
-TypeScript and Python SDKs available on npm and PyPI.
+TypeScript SDK available on npm.

 **Q: What about security?**
 A: API key authentication with SHA-256 hashing, rate limiting, and HTTPS encryption.